- In these policies,

 - Otafest reserves the right to enforce punishment against any patron who violates these policies.
 Such punishment can include, but are not limited to:

-- Asking a patron to leave a particular event or viewing room;
+- Asking a patron to leave a particular event, viewing room, or the venue;

 - Revoking a patron’s wristband without refund;

-- Banning a patron from future Otafest events and Conventions.
+- Banning a patron from future Otafest events.